Eazy vs PowerPoint Copilot: A Content-First Editor vs the Corporate Standard in 2026

 FeatureEazyPowerPoint + Copilot

-Generate from text prompt✓ (Copilot)
+Generate from a prompt✓ (Copilot)

-AI image generation✓ (DALL-E 3, 4 images per prompt)
+AI image generation✓ (inline)✓ (DALL-E 3, 4 images per prompt)

 Speaker notes generation✓ (with tone customization)

-Design & Editing
+Design

-Charts & data vizBasicAdvanced (Excel integration)
+Charts & data vizBuilt-inAdvanced (Excel integration)

-Ecosystem & Output
+Ecosystem & output

 Responsive slides✓ (any screen size)Fixed aspect ratio